John Key: Foreign policy issues

-In August 2022, Key described United States Speaker of the House of Representatives Nancy Pelosi's recent visit to Taiwan as "reckless" and provocative towards China during an interview with TVNZ journalist Jack Tame.
+In August 2022, Key described Speaker of the U.S. House of Representatives Nancy Pelosi's visit to Taiwan as "reckless" and provocative towards China during an interview with TVNZ journalist Jack Tame.
 Since Beijing regarded the visit as a violation of the One China Policy, China had downgraded bilateral relations with the United States.
-During his premiership, Key had cultivated a close relationship with the Chinese Premier Xi Jinping, describing Xi as "extremely trustworthy, very open, consistent."
+During his premiership, Key had cultivated a close relationship with President of China Xi Jinping, describing Xi as "extremely trustworthy, very open, consistent."

+In early October 2024, Key opined that Donald Trump was better for the economy while expressing disagreement with his "isolationist" America First foreign policy during the leadup up to the 2024 United States presidential election.
+During an interview with Stuff, Key said: he's [Trump] likely to embrace a bit more market.
+He's likely to have less red tape and he's certainly going to have lower taxes.
+So that bit is good."
+Key also described the Democratic Party candidate and Vice President Kamala Harris' economic policies as "radically left-wing" and more aligned with Senator Bernie Sanders than President Joe Biden.